-reason and you will see the frequency distribution.
-In Figure 1-6, you can see that 819 people said yes, 1,006 said no, 49 said they didn't know, 29 didn't answer the question, and 964 were coded not applicable.
-(These 964 respondents were not asked this question.
+frequency distribution.
+In Figure 1-6, you can see that 752 people said yes, 912 said no, 42 said they didn't know, 17 didn't answer the question, and 874 were coded not applicable.
+(These 874 respondents were not asked this question.
 In survey research it's very common to ask some, but not all, of the respondents a particular question.
-In this case, only 1,903 of the 2,867 respondents were asked this question.)
+In this case, only 1,664 of the 2,538 respondents were asked this question.)
 Of those who had an opinion, we want to know what percent of the respondents said yes or no, so we should look at the Valid Percents in the table.
 About 45% of the respondents who had an opinion thought it should be legal, while 55% thought it should be not be legal.

 It would be interesting to know if men or women were more likely to favor allowing a legal abortion when the woman wants it for any reason.
 We're going to use a crosstab to determine this.
-Point your mouse at Analyze and press the left mouse button.
+Point your mouse at

+Analyze and press the left mouse button.
 Then point your mouse at Descriptive Statistics and finally, point your mouse at Crosstabs and press the mouse button.
 Your screen should look like Figure 1-7.

 The list of variables in your data set is on the left of the screen.
 We want to move the variable abany into the box next to the list of variables where it says Rows.
 Click on the variable abany, which will highlight it.

 Now click on the arrow pointing to the right, which is next to the Rows box.

-Notice that this moves abany into the Rows box.
+Notice that this moves abanv into the Rows box.
 We also need to move the variable sex into the Columns box.
 You will have to use the scroll bar in the box containing the list of variables to find this variable.
-(You can also click anywhere in this box and then type the letter S to move to the first variable starting with the letter S.)

-Point your mouse at the down arrow next to the list of variables and click.
+(You can also click anywhere in this box and then type the letter S to move to the first variable starting with the letter S.) Point your mouse at the down arrow next to the list of variables and click.
 If you keep pressing the mouse button, the list of variables will move down and eventually you will see the variable sex.
 Highlight it and click on the arrow pointing to the right, which is next to the Columns box.
 This moves sex into the Columns box.
-You screen should look like Figure 1-8.
+Now your screen should look like Figure 1-8.

 Frequencies by themselves are seldom useful.
-You'll need to compute percents.
-To get
+You'll